haydenshively/Nantucket/README.md

 ## Introduction

+> Looking back on it, the rest of this README is pretty poorly scoped and/or outdated.
+You're probably better off
+> learning elsewhere, and coming back here for the code.

 If you're planning to use this code, you should know this stuff already.
 But if you're a casual observer of my Github profile, feel free to read on.